growingrv/DemoCoreML/README.md

 # DemoCoreML
-DemoCoreML is sample app for which demonstrates machine learning & image recognition.
+DemoCoreML is sample app for which **demonstrates machine learning & image recognition.**

 ## Functional details:
-* Created an app where a user can search for the nearest airports.
 * The app captures screenshots from a playing video.
 * The app processes the screenshots and fetches objects from the image.
 * The app records and stores the objects from image.